zuzak/hof-template-mixins/README.md

 ## Translation

 By default any function set to `req.translate` will be used for translation if it exists.
-For example, that generate using [i18n-future](https://npmjs.com/package.i18n-future) middleware.
+For example, that generated using [i18n-future](https://npmjs.com/package/i18n-future) middleware.

 ## Options